-'Search at dawn when it's quiet,' advises Tom.
+'Search at dawn when it's quiet,' says Tom.
 'Take a friend or relative with you and carry a torch and a cat basket, or your dog's lead and collar.'

-Leave a smell they will recognise at key places
+7. Leave a smell they'll recognise at key places

-A missing pet may be unwell and confused, so finding their way home is a struggle.
+A missing pet may be unwell or confused, so finding their way home could be a struggle.
 They'll search for you with their sense of smell.